 BUT, all of those hazards are easily avoidable and it’s definitely worth the risk.

-If you are a fan of homemade pizza, spend some time making this sauce the next time you are in pizza mode and try it out.
+If you are a fan of homemade pizza, spend some time making this White Pizza Sauce the next time you are in pizza mode and try it out.
 I think you’ll love it.

 1) Mince shallots and garlic very fine.
 In a large skillet or saucepan, add butter and shallot and cook over low heat until shallots are transparent, about 5 minutes.
 Season with a pinch of salt.